zulip/zulip-gci/tasks/2017/visual-art.md

   your GitHub username.

 * Design 4-5 avatar images that fit together thematically, e.g. animals,
   monsters, smiley faces.
-They should look good at 50x50px size.
+They should look good at 50x50px as well as 300x300px size.
+If possible, try to use a vector format for the avatars.
 It’s OK for the first versions of these to be rough versions; it makes sense to defer spending a lot of time making them really good until you’ve gotten feedback on which design directions others like.